 Portuguese explorers started spotting the islands of Seychelles in the early years of the 16th century.
 It was Vasco da Gama who first made a definite identification of Seychelles in 1502.
 The coral reefs he discovered were named Amirantes (Admiral Islands), after his title 'Admiral' in 1517, while the surrounding granite islands came to be known as 'The seven sisters'.
 However, the islands remained mostly uninhabited until the 17th century.

 British Discovery and the advent of Pirates

-In 1609, a lost trading fleet of British East India Company landed on North Island and discovered the uninhabited island which was flourished with "wood, water, cooker nutts, fish and fowle," as noted by a British merchant.
-However, the British made no efforts to settle the islands, and over the next century and a half, the islands became a refuge for Pirates who attacked the travelling rich merchant vessels and seized shiploads of goods, precious stones, silver and gold.
+In 1609, a lost trading fleet of British East India Company landed on North Island and discovered the uninhabited island which was flourished with "wood, water, cooker nuts, fish and Fowle," as noted by a British merchant.
+However, the British made no efforts to settle the islands, and over the next century and a half, the islands became a refuge for pirates who attacked the travelling rich merchant vessels and seized shiploads of goods, precious stones, silver and gold.
 Seychelles was ideal for anchoring and hiding treasure.
-Sagas of pirates and the treasure they buried in these Islands have travelled from generation to generation.
+Sagas of pirates and the wealth they buried in these Islands have travelled from generation to generation.

 French Colonization and Settlement